Necrowretch: New drummer, Even Death May Die and With Serpents Scourge (2014–2015)

 In a post on their Facebook page, Necrowretch stated that Ilmar Marti Uibo would play all the 2014 shows and would be their drummer on the next album.
 On 16 September 2014 details were released of the EP Even Death May Die, which was limited to 500 7" vinyl copies, of which 400 were black vinyl and 100 were gold vinyl.
-The EP was released on October 13, 2014.
+The EP was released on 13 October 2014.
 The EP was slated as a "first taste" of Necrowretch's upcoming second studio album, With Serpents Scourge, which was released in February 2015.
 Necrowretch were also confirmed as being one of the bands in the lineup for Hellfest in June 2015.
-On December 28, 2014, Necrowretch posted a statement stating that With Serpents Scourge would be released on February 16, 2015.
-On January 13, 2015, the album details of With Serpents Scourge were revealed and the album is set to be released on CD, vinyl, and digital download.
+On 28 December 2014, Necrowretch posted a statement stating that With Serpents Scourge would be released on 16 February 2015.
+On 13 January 2015, the album details of With Serpents Scourge were revealed and the album is set to be released on CD, vinyl, and digital download.
 The track "Feast Off Their Doom" was also streamed on SoundCloud.
 On 20 January 2015, With Serpents Scourge was made available for pre-order.

 Departure of Amphycion, deal with Season of Mist, Satanic Slavery, The Ones from Hell and Swords of Dajjal (2015–present)

 Following the departure of Amphycion in August. the band announced they had signed with Season of Mist, with plans to release their third studio album in 2017.
 In May that year, the band announced they had begun recording their third studio album.
 In January 2017, the band premiered the first track from their third album, titled Satanic Slavery, which was released on 14 April 2017.
 Their fourth album, The Ones From Hell was released on 14 February 2020, on Season of Mist.
-A follow-up album, Swords of Dajjal, is due on 2 February 2024.
+A follow-up album, Swords of Dajjal, was released on 2 February 2024.